“And then you showed up at my concert,” I almost accuse, though I’m not really sure why.

 I lost myself in the excitement, in the feel of the smooth wood in my hands, in the bend of every string and dissonant note.
-The songs continued pouring forth from us like a well-oiled machine as the crowd jumped, and screamed, and used the stage like a spring board for crowd surfing.
+The songs continued pouring forth from us like wax from a lit candle as the crowd jumped, and screamed, and used the stage like a spring board for crowd surfing.

 This had been our biggest show yet, and I was feeling pretty amazing.
 Apparently they were too, because when the band and I bid them a goodnight and exited the stage, they weren’t ready for the show to end.

 “EN-CORE,” they chanted.